dbagaric/activeadmin-globalize/README.md

 ## Friendly ID

-If you want to use Friendly ID together with Globalize3, please take a look at the `activeadmin-seo` gem.
+If you want to use Friendly ID together with Globalize, please take a look at the `activeadmin-seo` gem.

 ## Hints